top of page

 Of course, injury can be avoided or reduced, even if an accident does happen, by wearing a properly-fitting hard hat, wearing body-protection, using riding boots (preferably proper boots or at least boots with smooth soles to avoid feet being caught in a stirrup), and having something reflective (ie hi-viz) in poor light or darkness.

 Many riders have their own personal protective equipment (PPE).
-However, we have a the follwoing that can be loaned by riders who have not got their own:
+However, we have a the following that can be loaned by riders who have not got their own:

 • riding hats in different sizes